Description

 Applying this definition to our asset in some examples:

-• The annual performance (CAGR) over 5 years of iShares North American Natural Resources ETF is 20%, which is higher, thus better compared to the benchmark SPY (16%) in the same period.
+• The annual return (CAGR) over 5 years of iShares North American Natural Resources ETF is 19.6%, which is larger, thus better compared to the benchmark SPY (16.6%) in the same period.

 Volatility: